St Michael and All Angels Church, Colwinston

 St Michael and All Angels Church is a Grade I listed church in Colwinston, in the Vale of Glamorgan, south Wales.
 It became a Grade I listed building on 22 February 1963.
 The church is said to have been built in 1111.
 The earliest mention of this parish church comes in the form of an 1141 confirmation of a donation made to the church by Maurice de Londres.
 The church and all of its possessions were given to the Abbey of Gloucester; this was confirmed circa 1200 when the Bishop of Landaff assigned a resident chaplain to the church.
 In 1254, the church was listed with a valuation of five marks.
 By 1291, it was combined with the valuation of Ewenny Priory.

 The church has many medieval wall paintings.
-Traces remain on the west wall of the chancel arch, depicting the consecration of St. Nicholas, Bishop of Myra and the story of the young mother who left her baby in the bathtub to attend the service and whose baby was miraculously saved from death by boiling while his mother attended the bishop's consecration.
+Traces remain on the west wall of the chancel arch, depicting the consecration of Saint Nicholas, Bishop of Myra and the story of the young mother who left her baby in the bathtub to attend the service and whose baby was miraculously saved from death by boiling while his mother attended the bishop's consecration.
 Other subjects are interpreted as St. Vitus and the Enthronement of Thomas Becket.
 The building was restored in 1879.
 Henry J Williams of Bristol carried out the work, in the course of which the rood loft was discovered and the doors at the entrance and upper level were replaced and a new door placed in the porch.
 New windows were inserted in the nave, the old stone pulpit was replaced by an oak one and a new oak communion table, lectern and chancel furniture were installed.
 The contractor was Thomas Thomas of Colwinston and the cost of £800 was defrayed by Mrs Mary Collins Prichard who had recently come to live at Pwllywrach and, as patron of the "living", wished to put the church in a good state of repair.
 In 1881, when additional accommodation was required for the then 64 parishioners, the architect John Prichard reseated the church with open benches at a cost of £120.
 Many of the church's furnishings date from this time.
 The wall paintings are reckoned to be 600 years old and are painted in tempura on a fine lime plaster.